ShawnRay09/sunken-titanic/_posts/2025-03-18-computing-bias.md

      - Search engines amplifying biased content over time.

 ---
+## **Solutions to Combat Biases**
+#### **Pre-existing Social Biases**

+**Bias Awareness Training**:
+- Train developers, engineers, and data scientists to recognize and understand social biases so they can mitigate them during the design and data collection process.
+- Inclusive Design: Incorporate diverse perspectives during the design and development of algorithms to ensure that systems reflect multiple viewpoints and experiences.
+This could involve creating advisory boards or seeking feedback from underrepresented communities.
+- Bias Mitigation in Data Collection: Regularly examine and adjust the sources of data to ensure that it does not reflect harmful stereotypes.
+This could mean auditing data for biases in terms of gender, race, or other social factors, and balancing it accordingly.

+#### **Technical Bias**

+**Transparent Algorithms** :
+- Implement algorithms that are explainable and transparent.
+This helps ensure that developers and users can understand how decisions are made and identify where bias might be creeping in.
+- Bias Testing and Auditing: Implement continuous testing and auditing to ensure that algorithms are fair across various demographics and that the system doesn't favor certain groups over others due to technical choices.
+- Improved Evaluation Metrics: Use fairness-aware metrics, such as statistical parity or equalized odds, when evaluating the performance of a model to ensure that no group is disproportionately disadvantaged by the technical decisions made.

+#### **Emergent Social Bias**

+**Human Oversight and Feedback Loops**:
+- Include human oversight mechanisms where AI systems or platforms can be monitored, and biased outputs can be corrected in real-time.
+Feedback loops from diverse user groups can help correct emergent biases.
+- User Moderation and Controls: Implement strong moderation controls in social platforms, allowing users to flag harmful or biased content.
+This will help reduce the amplification of harmful behaviors and ideas.
+- Algorithmic Accountability: Ensure that algorithms adapt to evolving social norms and values, so as biases emerge, they can be corrected.
+Employ systems of continuous learning that adjust based on changing cultural understandings and feedback.

+---

 #### **Question 1:**  ❓
 A company implements an AI hiring system that unintentionally prefers male candidates over female candidates because it was trained on past hiring data from a male-dominated industry.
 What type of bias is this an example of?